LearnPython-3/LearnPython2020/README.md

 Change the value of the first item of lst to 1

+Prompt the user for text input, and print out the inputted text

 Take a screenshot and attach it to this assignment

 Don't forget to turn in!